List of islands in the Detroit River: Celeron Island

 Celeron Island (42°04′51″N 83°10′27″W) is a 68 acres island near the mouth of the Detroit River at Lake Erie.
 Celeron Island is the southernmost island within Grosse Ile Township and sits at an elevation of 571 ft above sea level.
 Due to erosion, it now comprises two separate islands.
 Celeron Island is uninhabited and administered by the Michigan Department of Natural Resources, as the island was included into Pointe Mouillee State Game Area in 1976.

 Cherry Island

 Cherry Island (42°04′50″N 83°11′41″W) is an uninhabited island within Brownstown Charter Township just south of the city of Gibraltar.
 Also referred to as Cherry Isle, the island sits at an elevation of 574 ft above sea level.
 The island is part of Lake Erie Metropark and contains the park's boat launch.
 Cherry Island is also listed by the GNIS as an unincorporated community and populated place.

 Edmond Island

 Edmond Island (42°05′01″N 83°11′41″W) is an artificial island within the city of Gibraltar.
-It separated from the mainland by a narrow canal and contains a single bridge.
+It separated from the mainland by a narrow canal and is connected to the mainland by a single bridge that carries Young Drive.
 The island sits at an elevation of 577 ft above sea level.
 It is one of the main populated islands of Gibraltar, and it is sometimes spelled as Edmund Island.